Kotlin/KEEP/README.md

 # KEEP - Kotlin Evolution and Enhancement Process

-This repository contains proposals for the [Kotlin Programming Language](https://kotlinlang.org), including draft designs and discussions for in-progress proposals as well as the design documentation on the changes that were already implemented.
+This repository contains proposals for the [Kotlin Programming Language](https://kotlinlang.org), including draft design notes and discussions for in-progress proposals as well as the design documentation on the changes that were already implemented.

 The proposals themselves are colloquially referred to as KEEPs.